 Authenticity is also vital to establishing trust among your customers.
 Provide reliable and accurate information that solves a problem or makes their life better.
 This instills trust and strengthens both your customer relationships and your position as an authority in your field or industry.
 Today’s consumers are more savvy about recognizing clickbait and false value propositions.
 In the highly populated e-commerce and digital marketplace, authenticity and trust will give your business a much needed competitive edge.

 Don’t underestimate the power of video when it comes to content marketing.
-Visual content is one of the most popular forms of content marketing.
+Visual content is one of the most popular forms of content marketing for small business.
 Cisco reported video traffic made up 73 percent of all internet traffic in 2016 and it’s expected to increase to 82 percent by 2021.
 You or your team can create a video to tell your story or make “How To” videos your customers will find valuable.

 According to Google, 86 percent of YouTube users watch videos to learn something new and more than 70 percent watch videos to solve a problem with their studies, jobs, or hobbies.
 How-To videos are the most popular video category on YouTube, making them a great way to connect with your customers and build relationships.